laurentpauwels/timeseriesanalysis/README.md

 9. `structuralBreaks.ipynb`: CUSUM, MOSUM, Chow Test, known/unknown break points, multiple break points, and Andrews and Zivot tests.

-- `intro2R.ipynb` is a basic introduction to R with some time-series data as well as basics of programming in R such as creating variables, basic operations, matrix algebra, functions, and loops.
+- `intro2R.ipynb`: is a basic introduction to R with some time-series data as well as basics of programming in R such as creating variables, basic operations, matrix algebra, functions, and loops.
 It uses the `./data/tut1.csv` dataset.
-- `data` folder contains the relevant data.
+- `./data`: folder that contains the relevant data.
+- `install.R`: contains all the required R packages that need to be installed.
+This installed when opening a `binder` interactive environment.
+It can be used to install all the required packages locally.
+- `runtime.txt`: r-4.1-2022-01-10, the version of R `binder` installs.

-## Reference
+## References

 Robert H. Shumway and David S. Stoffer. _Time Series Analysis and Its Applications: With R Examples_.
 Springer Texts in Statistics.
 Springer Cham, 4th Edition, 2017